 - S.W.
 LINDSAY, J. A. EWALD, Y. SAMUNG, C. APIWATHNASORN and F. NOSTEN.
 Thanaka (Limonia acidissima) and Deet (di-methyl benzamide) mixture As a mosquito repellent for use by Karen women.
 Medical and Veterinary Entomology (1998) 12, 295-301

-Thanaka protects from harmful UV-A radiation
+Thanaka may protect from harmful UV-A radiation

 Excessive exposure to UV-B and UV-A radiation can have deleterious effects on human beings, including sunburn, sun- damaged skin, cataracts, snow blindness, skin cancer, and immune system deficiencies.
 The study has shown that Thanaka’s active compound contains UV-absorbing chromophores, indicating that it could be commercially useful as a natural UV-A-filtering product.